savonet/book/workflow.md

 ### Playlists

-A radio generally starts with a playlist, which is simply a file listing files to be played.
-The `playlist`\index{playlist@\texttt{playlist}} operator does
+A radio generally starts with a _playlist_, which is simply a file containing a list of files to be played.
+The `playlist`\index{playlist@\texttt{playlist}}
-that: it takes as a playlist argument and plays it.
+operator does that: it takes as a playlist as argument and sequentially plays the files it contains.
 For instance, the script

 ```{.liquidsoap include="liq/playlist2.liq" from=1}
 ```

 will play all the files listed in the `my_playlist` playlist.
-The operator also accepts a directory as argument, in which case the playlist will consist of all the file in the directory: the script
+The operator also accepts a directory as argument, in which case the playlist will consist of all the files in the directory: the script

 ```{.liquidsoap include="liq/playlist.liq" from=1}
 ```

 will play all the files in the `Music` directory.
-The format of the playlists generally consist in listing files, with one file per line, such as
+The format of a playlist is generally consists in a list of files, with one file per line, such as

 ```
 /data/mp3/file1.mp3